Freelancing software that helps you get paid faster.

 You have the freedom to set your own schedule

 Learn to make the most of it by inviting friends over for a drink to break up your working day; joining a yoga class in the early afternoon; or catching up with people who you wouldn’t otherwise get to see if you were stuck in the office all day.
 You might even want to consider volunteering for part of the week or set a regular date with one of your relatives on the other side of town.
-There are plenty of possibilities.
+There are plenty of possibilities, especially since you're working from home.

 Shared Working Space